yduf/yduf.github.io/_posts/2019-09-14-authentication.md

 ---
 published: true
 title: Identity?
-tags: security password pam mental-model
+tags: identity security password pam mental-model
 ---
 > The traditional definition of multi-factor authentication (although I couldn't find a reference to where  it originated) is that you should have two or more of:
 > Something you know (eg. a password)